longhorn/website/content/docs/1.5.0/deploy/important-notes/index.md

 ### `Allow Node Drain with the Last Healthy Replica` Settings Removed
 The `Allow Node Drain with the Last Healthy Replica` setting was deprecated in Longhorn v1.4.2  and is now removed.
 Please use the new setting [Node Drain Policy](../../references/settings#node-drain-policy) instead.

-### Longhorn Supports Fast Replica Rebuilding, and It Is Enabled by Default

-Fast replica rebuilding is supported by Longhorn, and is enabled by default.
-The feature relies on the change timestamps and checksums of snapshot disk files, so `snapshot-data-integrity` is also set to `fast-check`.
-The file checksums for snapshot disks will be calculated periodically, with a default check period of 7 days.
-For more information, please refer to [Fast Replica Rebuild](../../advanced-resources/fast-replica-rebuild/index.html) and [Snapshot Data Integrity Check](../../advanced-resources/snapshot-data-integrity-check/index.html).

-### Each Kubernetes Node Must Have a Unique Hostname for RWX Volumes

-Longhorn has a dedicated recovery backend service for NFS servers in the share-manager pods used by the RWX volumes.
-The clients' information, including its hostname, will be stored in the recovery backend.
-The information will be used for connection recovery if the share-manager pod is abnormally terminated and a new one is created.
-The [environment check script](https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/scripts/environment_check.sh) helps users to check all nodes have unique hostnames.
-More information please refer to [ReadWriteMany (RWX) Volume](../../advanced-resources/rwx-workloads/index.html).

 ### Instance Managers Consolidated